sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/23-terraform-statefile-Basics/README.md

 ## Terraform State Basics

-- terraform must store State About your managed infrastructure and configuration
+- Terraform must store State About your managed infrastructure and configuration